 While this route offers flexibility, it’s risky.
 The UAE has clear definitions for employment, and misclassification can lead to fines or legal disputes.
 Use this option with caution and clear documentation.

-Hire in United Arab Emirates
+Hire in the United Arab Emirates

 Free zones, mainland, and DIFC each have different employment frameworks, plus WPS, visa sponsorship, and UAE Labour Law.